2021-22 COVID-19 FAQ

 Who gets quarantined when a positive case occurs in a classroom?

-If contact tracing indicates a student was beyond 3 feet of the positive individual within the last 48 hours, they may not need to quarantine.
-The campus administrator, in coordination with a district supervisor, makes the final determination.
+Only those that are close contacts, within 3 feet of the positive individual within the last 48 hours, may need to quarantine.
+The campus administrator, in coordination with a district supervisor, makes the final recommendation to the parent.
+Those vaccinated and those wearing a mask will not need to quarantine.

 How is "close contact" with an infectious individual defined?